REDtalksLive/redtalkslive.github.io/content/articles/010-getting-started-with-ansible-tower-and-f5-iapps.md

 ### Lab Guide

 The complete step-by-step lab guide, including all the playbooks, has been published to GitHub, which you can find [here](https://github.com/npearce/F5-iApps_and_Ansible-playbooks).
-However, if video instructions are more your scene, I recorded all the steps in the various lab 'README' files into a single video, below.   https://www.youtube.com/watch?v=eu\_95ItWmyE
+However, if video instructions are more your scene, I recorded all the steps in the various lab 'README' files into a single video, below.

+{{< youtube eu_95ItWmyE >}}